 The Company's board of directors formed a judgment at the time of approving these financial statements that there was a reasonable expectation that the Company has adequate resources to continue in operational existence for the next twelve months.
-In arriving at this conclusion, the Company's board of directors has taken account of current and anticipated trading performance, recognizing the impact of the current macroeconomic environment and including current and anticipated uncertainties driven by the COVID-19 pandemic (as described in greater detail under the heading "Risks and Uncertainties" within this note), together with the current and anticipated levels of net debt and the availability of the committed borrowing facilities.
+In arriving at this conclusion, the Company's board of directors has taken account of current and anticipated trading performance, recognizing the impact of the current macroeconomic environment, together with the current and anticipated levels of net debt and the availability of the committed borrowing facilities.
 The Company's forecasts and projections, taking account of reasonably possible changes in trading performance, show that the Company should be able to operate within the level of its current facilities.
 After making enquiries, the directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for a period of not less than 12 months from the date of approval of these financial statements.
 Therefore, these financial statements have been prepared on a going concern basis.